Can Lebanon free itself from Hezbollah’s grip?

 Nizār Tawfīq Qabbānī was a Syrian diplomat, poet, writer and publisher.
 He is considered one of the most revered contemporary poets in the Arab world and is acclaimed as Syria’s National Poet.
 His poetic style combined simplicity and elegance in exploring themes of religion and Arab nationalism, and controversially, in the Middle East, of love, eroticism and feminism.
 It may say something about Arab culture, and it’s moralistic constraints, that Palestinian poet Mahmoud Darwish used his craft to navigate similar waters – although never have had the opportunity to have had an Israeli lover like his contemporary (the inspiration for oud master and jazz great’s Anouar Brahem in his excellent The Astounding Eyes of Rita.

 In Arabic, the title can read O Beirut, Lady of the World, But figuratively, it could be seen to imply that the city was indeed the “mistress’ or prostitute of the Levant, used and abused by many outside powers.
-“We confess, he wrote,”that we were envious of you, that your beauty hurt us … that we offered you a dagger in place of flowers … that we hurt you and exhausted you, that we burned you and made you cry, that that we weighed you down with our sins”.
-Fairuz was less brutsl but no less angry when she asks of her city: ‘how did its taste become the taste of fire and smoke.
+“We confess before the just God”, he wrote,”that we were envious of you, that your beauty hurt us … that we hurt you and exhausted you, that we burned you and made you cry, that we weighed you down with our sins”.
+Fairuz was less brutal but no less angry when she asks of her city: ‘how did its taste become the taste of fire and smoke.
 “She has became alone at night, alone with the night.”

 Contemplating Ya Beirut, I was reminded of Lebanese poet Khalil Gibran’s famous poem, Pity the Nation, published posthumously after his death in 1931, a sardonic and incisive commentary on the politics of his time and his homeland.
 It is chilling in its prescience with regard to contemporary politics in the Middle East and indeed, much, much closer to home in our liberal democracies wherein ‘populism and post-truth, allegations of ‘alternative facts’ and fake news’ are ubiquitous and duplicitous, and where, in a milieu of fear, anger and loathing, intolerance and ignorance appear to be on the rise.
 See In That Howling Infinite‘s Pity the Nation that is full of beliefs and empty of religion.
 It came as no surprise that in the Age of Trump, onetime beat poet Lawrence Ferlinghetti’s clone, also titled Pity The Nation, was circulating widely in anxious progressive circles.